William Tenn: Biography

 Phillip and Fruma Klass married in 1957, and they moved in 1966 to State College, Pennsylvania, where he taught English and comparative literature at Penn State University for 22 years.
-Students of his who would go on to professional careers as writers included Rambo creator David Morrell, screenwriter Steven E. de Souza, technology writer Steven Levy and crime novelist Ray Ring.
+His students who would go on to professional careers as writers included Rambo creator David Morrell, screenwriter Steven E. de Souza, technology writer Steven Levy and crime novelist Ray Ring.

 Phil's wife, Fruma Klass (b.
 1935), grew up in New York City and graduated from the Bronx High School of Science and Brooklyn College to work as a lab technician, a medical editor and a Harper & Row copy editor.
 At Penn State, she was a writing instructor and a copy editor for the Penn State University Press.

 When Phil Klass retired, the couple moved to the Pittsburgh suburb of Mt.
-Lebanon in 1988, and she took a job as an editor with Black Box Corporation.
-That same year, her first short story, "Before the Rainbow," was published in the anthology Synergy 3.
-In 1996, her second story, "After the Rainbow," won a Writers of the Future prize; the story was published in Writers of the Future, Vol. XII.
+Lebanon in 1988, and Fruma took a job as an editor with Black Box Corporation.
+That same year, her first short story, "Before the Rainbow", was published in the anthology Synergy 3.
+In 1996, her second story, "After the Rainbow", won a Writers of the Future prize; the story was published in Writers of the Future, Vol. XII.
 In 2004, she entered a worldwide essay competition, the Power of Purpose Awards, sponsored by the John Templeton Foundation.
-Competing against 7,000 entrants from 97 countries, she won $25,000 for her essay, "Streets of Mud, Streets of Gold."
+Competing against 7,000 entrants from 97 countries, she won $25,000 for her essay "Streets of Mud, Streets of Gold".

-Phil and Fruma Klass were members of the Pittsburgh Area Real Time Science Fiction Enthusiasts Consortium (PARSEC), and were frequent speakers at its local conference, Confluence.
+Phil and Fruma Klass were members of the Pittsburgh Area Real Time Science Fiction Enthusiasts Consortium (PARSEC) and were frequent speakers at its local conference, Confluence.

 Phil Klass was a Guest of Honor at Noreascon 4, the 2004 World Science Fiction Convention.
 He was the Author Guest of Honor at Loscon 33 at the LAX Marriott in Los Angeles in 2006.

 He has published most of his fiction as William Tenn and much of his nonfiction as Phil (or Philip) Klass.
 He is sometimes confused with UFO debunker Philip J. Klass, who was born six months earlier and who died August 9, 2005.

-Klass was related to other writers, including his nieces, Perri Klass and Judy Klass, his nephew David Klass, and his brother Morton Klass.
+Klass was related to other writers, including his nieces Perri Klass and Judy Klass, his nephew David Klass, and his brother Morton Klass.

 He died on February 7, 2010, of congestive heart failure, and was survived by his wife Fruma, daughter Adina, and sister Frances Goldman-Levy.